Last night I got back to Rio after spending twelve incredible days in Ouro Preto.

 On Saturday, there was a churrasco (Brazilian BBQ) at the Vaticano and the neighboring républica (Républica Pureza), which was basically a 12-hour eating, drinking and mingling fest.

 The parties (called “rocks” in Ouro Preto – pronounced “haw-ckeys”) are all thrown in some part of the républica houses.
-The last one I went to (on a Sunday night) was quite massive and in the center of the city–part outdoor, part indoor, with about five different rooms.
+The last one I went to (on a Sunday night) was quite massive, in the center of the city, held in a part outdoor, part indoor space, with about five different rooms.
 One room resembled a club with strobe lights, while another room had a beautiful view overlooking the city…and of course, alcoholic punch could be found throughout the house.

 At the parties, nearly whenever someone takes a shot, people in the corresponding républica raise their glasses in unison and chant the “reza” (cheer) of their house (each républica has their own cheer).
 The cheer of the house I stayed in went something like this…”Quém tem amor tem saudade..”
 (Whoever has love has saudade) and…I forgot the rest haha.
 I wish that I had recorded it–but here is the “reza” of another républica to give you an idea…

 Despite being the oldest person at these parties, I had a fantastic time.
-I gotta admit that I was/am seriously jealous of all the students living there; being there made me want to go back in time and be a student again…but this time in Ouro Preto!
+Being there made me want to go back in time and be a student again…but this time in Ouro Preto!

-Despite the fact that I sometimes felt a bit out of the loop and like I was repeatedly asking “what?”, all the guys were extremely patient with me and constantly telling me different “girias mineiras” (slang from Minas Gerais).
+Despite the fact that I sometimes felt a bit out of the loop and like I was repeatedly asking “what?”, all the guys were extremely patient with me and constantly filling me in on different “girias mineiras” (slang from Minas Gerais).

-While in the US, the slang is fairly universal (as are the accents), in Brazil, the slang (and accent) differs so much with each region
+While in the US, the slang is fairly universal (as are the accents), in Brazil, the slang (and accent) varies with each region.

 In case you’re curious, here are a few “girias” from Minas that I learned…